 I’ve just passed the last hour of my life going up and down a flight of stairs, coercing an almost hyperventilating, super excited, I-just learned-how-to-stand-up 9-months-old and a defying, rebellious, mind boggling(ly) stubborn 2 year old to retire their act and go to bed.
 When I enter the room, they both resentfully pipe down, only to resume full force the minute my bottom touches the chair.
 She rolls out of bed, she runs around the room like a miniature hurricane, destroying everything in sight, much to the delight of her baby brother, her main cheer-leader, who is standing up in his crib, holding the bars for dear life and jumping as high as his chubby little legs Will allow him, squealing in joy.
 Why did I even bother paying for a baby monitor.
 I hear them just fine up here.
-So does the entire neighbourhood.
+So does the entire neighborhood.

 I think I’ll just give up and go finish that last savory muffin.
 Too bad that recipe yields only 9 (I just can’t make a recipe stretch out enough to yield 12 muffins.
 Read more about this weird quirk here on my whole wheat banana muffins post.